Rentjong Atjeh: Release

-Rentjong Atjeh was premiered in 1940 at the Sampoerna Theater in Surabaya.
+Rentjong Atjeh was premiered in 1940 at the Sampoerna Theater in Surabaya, and was screened on 13 August 1940 at Rex Theater.
 Before that, the film's story had been serialised and the sheet music for its soundtrack was published as a promotional booklet.
 The film was also screened in British Malaya, where it was advertised as "the first great Malay historical drama".

-Rentjong Atjeh was a commercial success, which the Indonesian film historian Misbach Yusa Biran credits to Andjar Asmara's marketing skills.
+Rentjong Atjeh was a commercial success, which the Indonesian film historian Misbach Yusa Biran credits to Andjar Asmara's marketing skills, and inspired Njoo Cheong Seng to created Zoebaida (1940).
 Following this, JIF began regularly publishing a promotional magazine titled JIF Journal which carried information on its upcoming productions.
+The film was criticized by journalist due to the careless selection of sets such as the robber chief's hut which has a tiled floor, and the costumes that did not match the theme except for the robber chief's costume.
+The Teng Chun later admitted that the film was a mess but successful in marketing because of good publicity due to Andjar Asmara's advice.

 Rentjong Atjeh is likely a lost film.
 The American visual anthropologist Karl G. Heider writes that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.